Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

 A Sprite is a game object.
 Think about it like a rectangle on the screen.
 The game is built with Sprites.
+A rectangle has a location, size and color.

 Everything on the screen has an x and y position and most things have a width and height and a color.
+Sprite class should define the properties:

-- x
+- `x`
-- y
+- `y`
-- width
+- `width`
-- height
+- `height`
-- color
+- `color`

 <!-- > -->